StefaNikolic018/WeatherApp/README.md

 - [react-switch](https://www.npmjs.com/package/react-switch)

 Formatting configuration defined with ESLint and Prettier.<br />
-Learning JEST Testing through this project.
+Learning JEST Testing through this project. <br />

+Project is deployed to [Github Pages](https://pages.github.com/), and demo can be seen [here](https://stefanikolic018.github.io/WeatherApp/).

 ## Idea and Usage

 Idea is that application shows current weather for Belgrade, Serbia on load.
 <img src="/public/screenshots/weather.png" alt="On load" title="On load" style="text-align: center">
 User can select preffered country from country dropdown, input a city, and also select preffered degree measurement unit(F/C).<br />